cymen/ttt-lua/README.markdown

 Notes on Lua
 ============

-The Lua [style guide](http://lua-users.org/wiki/LuaStyleGuide) is a good overview of the language.
+The [Lua Style Guide](http://lua-users.org/wiki/LuaStyleGuide) is a good overview of the language.

 Scope
 -----